sourcegraph/handbook/content/engineering/onboarding/software-engineer-onboarding.md

 - Read through the rest of the engineering handbook to learn more about how we operate.
 - Read how we choose and continually update our [goals](../../../company/goals/index.md).
 - Read how we plan and keep each other up to date with [tracking issues](../tracking_issues.md).
+- Read how we collaborate with design to [request or implement design work](../../product/design/index.md#working-with-design-requesting-design-work).
 - Watch this [high-level overview of the Sourcegraph repository on Github](https://drive.google.com/file/d/1Godo2cFIIEBfKg23SOygta1cbSccpICE/view?usp=sharing)
 - Frontend engineers should watch [Figma for Sourcegraphers part 1](https://drive.google.com/file/d/1zzUKDJN5XUwvKF8LfKZqQb7gK9NpK1Wx/view?usp=sharing) to learn about how design and engineering work together.
 [Part 2, working with the Wildcard design system](https://drive.google.com/file/d/1kfT3PVvTag_e0RXLAt6nndf6fS2n1Slv/view?usp=sharing) shows how to work with our design system and may be interesting for anyone who wants to submit designs.